 - 2 cups milk - I use 1%

 - 3 Tablespoons Watkins Vanilla

 - 1 cup sugar

-- 1 box rock salt - you won't use it all
+- 1 box rock salt (not used in actual ice cream!) - this is for the ice cream process only - you won't use it all

 Two hours before (or more) ice cream is prepared, clean and chop fresh strawberries.
 Add one cup of sugar to strawberries and store in refrigerator.

 After two hours, pour strawberry mixture into blender and puree.
 Set aside.